berlinrs/berline.rs/_posts/2020-04-02-rust-hack-and-learn.md

 ---

-Rust is a new systems programming language developed by Mozilla.
+Rust is a language empowering everyone to build reliable and efficient software.

 Let's meet for open hacking and (co)-learning in our bi-weekly learning group!